DataBiosphere/cgp-deployment/README.md

    used only for development.

 1. Provide the Google Client ID and Client Secret you got from the OAuth2 app.
-Instructions to set this up can be found on the [Boardwalk deployment page](boardwalk/README.md#deployment).That will enable user to log in with a Google account
-   (username + pwd) to work with access-controlled data if needed.
-   Log-in is not necessary in order to export non-access-controlled metadata from _Boardwalk_ to Broad's FireCloud.

 You will also be asked for a Google site verfication code.
 For this field you can just enter `NONE`.

 1. The [S3 bucket you created earlier](#makebucket) is what you should use for this next step.
 Provide the name you assigned to the bucket,